rachana-paudel/AWS_Solution_Architect/IAM/README.md

 #### IAM for S3
 + we have two bucket list
 + first one is list bucket and this applies to this arn right here, so s3:::test because its a bucket level permission and therefore we have to specify the bucket itself
++This permission allows the user to see the list of objects within the bucket.

-+ but if we have a look at GetObject, PutObject, and deleteobject this applies to objects within a bucket and therefore your arn is going to be different and you are going to have /* to represent all the objects within your buckets
++ but if we have a look at second(object level permission) GetObject, PutObject, and delete object this applies to objects within a bucket and therefore your arn is going to be different and you are going to have /* to represent all the objects within your buckets
 + this is why we have different arn because this is object level permission.